 - couple dashes sea salt

 - 1 large egg

-Let the batter sit for a few minutes while you heat a non-stick skillet.
+- Let the batter sit for a few minutes while you heat a non-stick skillet over medium heat.

 FYI: The protein if using skim milk is 13.2 grams.